Republicans ramp up attacks on corporations over Georgia voting law, threaten ‘consequences’

 “For Republicans, it’s a question of, do you follow through on these threats now that you’ve raised the bet?” she said.
 “Do you keep on going?
 Or do you stand down?”

-Trump jumped on the issue over the weekend, urging Republicans to take a stand against the companies, releasing a statement calling on “Republicans and Conservatives to fight back” against nine firms that have said the Georgia law undermines election integrity, which Democrats accused him of doing after he refused to concede the presidential election while falsely claiming widespread voter fraud.
+Trump jumped on the issue over the weekend, urging Republicans to take a stand against the companies.
+He released a statement calling on “Republicans and Conservatives to fight back” against nine firms that have said the Georgia law undermines election integrity, which Democrats accused him of doing after he refused to concede the presidential election while falsely claiming widespread voter fraud.

 “For years the Radical Left Democrats have played dirty by boycotting products when anything from that company is done or stated in any way that offends them.
 Now they are going big time with WOKE CANCEL CULTURE and our sacred elections.
 It is finally time for Republicans and Conservatives to fight back,” Trump said on Saturday.
 “Don’t go back to their products until they relent.
 We can play the game better than them.”

-The current fight focuses on the recently enacted voting-overhaul law in Georgia that Democrats contend is an attempt by state Republicans to suppress the vote in minority communities and mount a partisan takeover of election administration by giving the legislature three seats on the five-member State Election Board, which is currently dominated by Republicans.
+The current fight focuses on the recently enacted voting overhaul in Georgia.
+Democrats contend it is an attempt by state Republicans to suppress the vote in minority communities and mount a partisan takeover of election administration by giving the legislature the power to name three seats on the five-member State Election Board, which is dominated by Republicans.
 GOP leaders have pushed back against the charges, arguing that the legislation will make it easier to cast a ballot by expanding voting hours, and they have accused Democrats, including Biden, of partisan-driven hyperbole.

-Companies based in Georgia have been whiplashed by attacks concerning the law first from the left and now from the right.
+Companies based in Georgia have been buffeted by attacks concerning the law, first from the left and now from the right.
 Atlanta-based Coca-Cola went from facing the threat of boycotts from liberal activists last month for not speaking out before the bill was passed to facing a new set of problems when CEO James Quincey last week said the law was “wrong” and “a step backward.”
-Republican politicians and right-wing commentators took aim at the company and issued calls to boycott its products.
+Republican politicians and right-wing commentators took criticized the company and issued calls to boycott its products.

 Delta Air Lines faced a similar reaction after CEO Ed Bastian called the legislation “unacceptable” and contrary to the company’s values.